orbcode/orbuculum/README.md

 * ORBTrace Mini

-Note that current support for the ECPIX-5 breakout board is based on the original bob, the designs for which are in the orbtrace_hw repository. bob2 support will be added over the next few weeks (written on 1 Nov 2022).
+Note that current support for the ECPIX-5 breakout board is based on the original bob, the designs for which are in the orbtrace_hw repository. bob2 support will be added when we get around to it (probably when we decide we need USB3 support...unlikely to be yet a while).

 For 'normal' users we highly reccomend the ORBTrace mini probe for the best experience using this stuff.
 That's not particularlly to make money (the designs are in the orbtrace_hw directory...feel free to build you own), but